SenorPomidor/EmployeeList/README.md

 # EmployeeList

-This is a simple list editor that allows you to add new workers to the list, as well as change parameters and delete them.
+This is a simple list editor for directors that allows you to add new employees to the list, as well as change settings and delete them.
+The director can only manage the employees which he has added to the list.

 -----------------